FreeOps-Tools/postpilot/README.md

-# Post Pilot
+# PostPilot

-Post Pilot is the tool that makes you post content across all social media accounts with one-click.
+PostPilot is the tool that makes you post content across all social media accounts with one-click.